 Beyond Atauro and our expedition site, trips to Dili and the districts of Timor-Leste will be part of our exploration of the country.
 Tourism infrastructure is limited but improving and Homestays offer the chance to experience Timor-Leste amongst local hosts and families.
 Whether you would like to visit remote mountain communities specialising in producing stunning coffee, or fancy more underwater time diving along the north coast of the island, there is much to explore.

-During your expedition you will also spend some time living in local Homestay accommodation with Timorese families.
-The Homestay programme is an incredible opportunity to experience local life and provides direct economic benefits to our host community in Beloi.
+During your expedition you will also spend 2 to 3 weeks living in local Homestay accommodation with Timorese families in Beloi.

 Local chefs prepare three meals per day for our expeditions team and volunteers, using fresh, locally sourced produce.
 Breakfast is freshly baked bread with a selection of jams and spreads, eggs, fruit (such as banana or pineapple) and coffee or tea.
 Lunch and dinner comprise a combination of salad, rice, noodles, spaghetti, beans, fish or meat, and plenty of locally grown vegetables.
 We’re normally able to cater for those with specific dietary requirements, particularly vegetarians.